-Year Ended De ecember 31,
+Year Ended December 31,

-2021 2020
+2022 2021

+Options

-Common stock fair value \$15.35 - \$54.89 \$4.29 - \$61.47
+Common stock fair value \$5.99 - \$18.44 \$15.35 - \$54.89

-Risk-free interest rate 0.6% - 1.4% 0.4% - 0.5%
+Risk-free interest rate 1.6% - 4.2% 0.6% - 1.4%

-Expected volatility 77.3% - 79.9% 74.8% - 81.4%
+Expected volatility 75.7% - 78.9% 77.3% - 79.9%

 Expected term (in years) 5.5 - 6.1 5.5 - 6.1

+Expected dividend yield -

+ESPP

+Risk-free interest rate 1.6% - 4.7%

+Expected volatility 63.8% - 151.9%

+Expected term (in years) 0.5

-Expected dividend yield
+Expected dividend yield -

 The Company recognizes compensation costs related to stock options granted to employees and nonemployees based on the estimated fair value of the awards on the date of grant, net of forfeitures.
-The Company generally recognizes grant-date fair value of stock options granted to employees and nonemployee service providers on a straight-line basis over the requisite service period, which is generally the vesting term of the respective awards.
+The Company generally recognizes grant-date fair value of stock options granted to employees and non-employee service providers on a straight-line basis over the requisite service period, which is generally the vesting term of the respective awards.
 The Company determines the fair value of stock options with a service and performance condition, or performance-based options, based on the fair value of the Company's common stock on the date of grant.
 The Company accounts for the impact of forfeitures as they occur.
 For purposes of calculating share-based compensation, the Company estimates the fair value of stock options issued using a Black-Scholes option-pricing model.
 The determination of the fair value of share-based payment awards utilizing the Black-Scholes option-pricing model is affected by the Company's stock price and a number of assumptions, including expected volatility, expected life, risk-free interest rate and expected dividends.